fetgrigory/Voice_Assistant/README.md

 # Architecture and Code Description
 **main.py** — the main program module.
 Here, an instance of the assistant is created, and the main loop for processing commands is launched.<br />
 **commands.py** — a module with command settings, where keywords for various commands are defined.<br />
-**network.py** — a module for interacting with external services, such, weather retrieval, and web search <br />
+**network.py** — a module for interacting with external services, such, weather retrieval, and web search.<br />
+**chat_gpt.py** — a module designed for working with language models, allowing the assistant to send requests and receive responses from various neural networks.
+This enhances functionality and enables more complex dialogues with the user, providing flexibility in using different models such as ChatGPT, Gigachat, or Deep Seek.<br />
 **system_control.py** —  a module responsible for executing system-level commands, such as shutting down, restarting, or putting the PC to sleep.
 It also includes functionality for managing the recycle bin and controlling system volume.<br />
 **Code Example:**
 ```